-It is not an overstatement to say that when Yale University announced that Edward ‘Ted’ Snyder would become the new dean of its School of Managment expectations were extaordinarily high.
-After all, Snyder would be coming to his position with two successful deanships already behind him, at the University of Chicago’s Booth School of Business and the University of Virgina’s Darden School of Business.
+It is not an overstatement to say that when Yale University announced that Edward ‘Ted’ Snyder would become the new dean of its School of Management expectations were extraordinarily high.
+After all, Snyder would be coming to his position with two successful deanships already behind him, at the University of Chicago’s Booth School of Business and the University of Virginia’s Darden School of Business.

 Just four and one-half years into the job at SOM, Snyder has not merely met those high expectations.
 He has clearly surpassed them.
 On virtually every single metric of quality—from application volume and average class GMAT scores to MBA rankings and starting compensation for graduates—Yale SOM can boast major improvements.
 For bringing Yale SOM new prestige and prominence, the 62-year-old Snyder has been named Dean of the Year by Poets&Quants.
 It is an honor that has been bestowed on only four other business school deans since 2001.